- Flooring types

 While some flooring and carpet companies specialize in discount products, others position themselves in the upscale market.
 When determining your budget, be sure to understand all pricing considerations.

 Some manufacturers make just one or two types of flooring, while others offer a broader range of products.
-And although there are retailers who focus on one product category — tile, for example — most stores sell and install virtually every type of flooring.
+And although there are retailers who focus on one product category, most stores sell and install virtually every type of flooring.

-Several companies offer free flooring installation as part of a deal, while others subcontract the job to third parties.
-Never assume a seller will take care of the flooring installation; get it in writing and ask about the following:
+Several companies offer free flooring installation, while others subcontract the job to third parties.
+Never assume a seller will take care of the flooring installation.
+Get it in writing and ask about the following:

 Dealers frequently offer financing through specialty credit cards.
-Others provide financing through loans — either their own or through local banks.
+Others provide financing through loans, either their own or through local banks.
+Here’s what you should factor in when considering financing options:

 Most flooring types are designed to have a long life span while withstanding wear and tear.
-Depending on the look and style you want, certain flooring may fit your aesthetic more than others.
-If you’re looking for a durable floor that can handle moisture — like in the laundry room or kitchen — porcelain tile or vinyl flooring might be better than hardwood.
+If you’re looking for a durable floor that can handle moisture for a laundry room or kitchen, porcelain tile or vinyl flooring is usually better than hardwood.

 Vinyl tile is a very low-maintenance flooring option.
 It’s waterproof and very resilient, making it easy to care for.
 Plus, it has a relatively long lifespan.

-On average, engineered wood floors last around 30 years.
-Thinner engineered wood floors with a top layer 1 to 2 millimeters thick last 20 to 30 years, while thicker floors with a top layer thicker than 6 millimeters can withstand use for up to 40 years.
+Engineered wood floors typically last around 30 years.
+Thinner engineered wood floors with a top layer that’s 1 to 2 millimeters thick typically last 20 to 30 years, while thicker floors with a top layer that’s thicker than 6 millimeters can withstand use for up to 40 years.

-The average cost of a hardwood floor installation is approximately $5 to $8 per square foot, so a 1,000-square-foot installation costs anywhere between $5,000 and $8,000.
-The cost can vary depending on the type of hardwood floor you’re installing.
+The typical cost of a hardwood floor installation is approximately $6 to $25 per square foot, so a 1,000-square-foot installation typically costs anywhere between $6,000 and $25,000.
+However, the cost can vary depending on the type of hardwood floor you’re installing.

 Carpet can last anywhere from five to 15 years, depending on how well you care for it and the overall quality.